Fermi–Dirac statistics: Quantum and classical regimes

 The classical regime, where Maxwell–Boltzmann statistics can be used as an approximation to Fermi–Dirac statistics, is found by considering the situation that is far from the limit imposed by the Heisenberg uncertainty principle for a particle's position and momentum.
 For example, in physics of semiconductor, when the density of states of conduction band is much higher than the doping concentration, the energy gap between conduction band and fermi level could be calculated using Maxwell-Boltzmann statistics.
-Otherwise, if the doping concentration is not negligible compared to density of states of conduction band, the F–D distribution should be used instead for accurate calculation.
+Otherwise, if the doping concentration is not negligible compared to density of states of conduction band, the Fermi–Dirac distribution should be used instead for accurate calculation.
 It can then be shown that the classical situation prevails when the concentration of particles corresponds to an average interparticle separation $\bar{R}$ that is much greater than the average de Broglie wavelength $\bar{\lambda}$ of the particles:

 where h is the Planck constant, and m is the mass of a particle.